 Here at Fusion Forensics we provide tailored GDPR services from initial assessment and implementation through to continued support and advice.

 Initial Risk Assessment

 One of our experts will visit your organisation to undertake a risk assessment of your current data held and how it is used.
 Looking at your process and procedures around the data you hold, we will evaluate our findings and produce a report including any issues or procedures that can be improved and implemented in order to ensure that you are GDPR compliant.

 Fusion can assist your organisation to implement the recommendations from the initial risk assessment, which may include the provision of our GDPR Experts, templates and documentation and identifying partners to assist you in attaining GDPR compliance.

 As your organisation evolves, so does the data you hold and your processes you conduct.
-Fusion can offer you post implementation audits, provision of a Dedicated Data Protection Officer (DPO), plus a dedicated helpline for any GDPR concerns and advice, including how to deal with data breach emergencies.
-All of this can be provided under a low cost monthly support contract.
+Fusion can offer you post implementation audits, provision of a Virtual Data Protection Officer (vDPO), plus a dedicated helpline for any GDPR concerns and advice, including how to deal with data breach emergencies.
+All of this can be provided under a yearly support contract.